Social Science Pathway – Criminology NPA @ SCQF Level 5

 Introduction

-It will interest you if you want to develop your knowledge of understanding criminal behaviour and crime.
-You may be interested in a career in police, law, social work, probation service, legal services or community work.
+It will interest you if you want to develop your knowledge of understanding criminal behaviour along with social sciences such as psychology and sociology.
+You may be interested in a career in social services, police, law, social work, probation service, legal services or community work.

 Most of us will have a fascination for trying to understand the criminal mind.
 This will likely have been developed from watching popular crime shows or reading crime novels.
-You may even be watching popular shows that demonstrate the forensic analysis of solving a crime.
-If you watch any of these shows such as CSI, or Criminal Minds – then this may really be the right area of study for you!
+If you want a deeper understanding of why people may behave this way or what life circumstances led to these behaviours, then this is the course for you.

 Course code